 July is high season for European travel, and that, of course, includes Prague.
-You can expect crowds and possibly lines everywhere—at attractions and in restaurants, cafes, and pubs.
-You'll definitely need reservations in advance for your hotel, and you might pay more for it during the summer high season.
+You can expect crowds at the major tourist attractions and in restaurants, cafes, and pubs.
+You'll definitely need reservations in advance for your hotel, and you might pay more for it than you would during other seasons.
 But the splendid summer weather is the best part of visiting Prague at this time of year.
-If you're sizzling in July wherever you live in the U.S. is sizzling, Prague's climate is bearable.
-A trip to this Czech Republic city typically includes gorgeous vistas, history galore, and world-class architecture, complete with the spires for which this city is known.
+When the U.S. is sizzling, Prague's climate is bearable.
+A trip to this Czech Republic city typically includes gorgeous vistas, history galore, and world-class architecture, complete with the spires for which it's known.

 Prague Weather in July

-July's weather varies little from the start to the end of the month, with average afternoon highs running between 73 and 76 degrees Fahrenheit, and lows hovering between 56 and 58 degrees.
-It can reach into the 80s on some days.
-It just does not get much better than this in July, with warm but usually not hot afternoons and cool but not chilly nights.
-Evenings stay warm enough to eat and drink outside as the sun sets on these longest days of the year.
-On the downside, it is relatively cloudy in July in Prague, and the chances of rain are about 30 percent throughout the month.
+July's weather varies little from the start to the end of the month, with average afternoon highs in the 75 degrees Fahrenheit (24 Celsius) range, and lows hovering around 57 degrees Fahrenheit (14 Celsius).
+It can exceed 80 Fahrenheit (27 Celsius) some days.
+The afternoons are comfortably warm and the nights are chilly.
+Evenings are conducive to al fresco dining and drinking against a 9 p.m. sunset.
+On the downside, it is relatively cloudy in July, and the chances of rain are about 30 percent throughout the month.

 What to Pack

 If you're going to Prague in July, you'll want lightweight clothes.
-Take capri pants, lightweight long pants or jeans, preferably in light colors that will be more comfortable.
+Take capri pants, airy jeans, preferably in light colors that won't absorb as much heat.
 Short-sleeved cotton or knit tops are a good choice for comfort on warmer days.
-Pack a shawl or lightweight cardigan for evenings or include a lightweight or jeans jacket.
-It's high summer and sandals and/or canvas summer shoes, like espadrilles or sneakers, should be on the list.
-Include shoes that have some support for walking on Prague's cobblestone streets and on any rainy days.
-A flowing long skirt is a classy addition for evenings out, and it takes up little room in your bag.
-It's also smart to pack an umbrella for a trip to Prague in July.
+Pack a shawl, cardigan, or denim jacket for cool evenings.
+In high summer, sandals or canvas summer shoes, like espadrilles or sneakers, should always be on the list.
+Include footwear that has some support for walking on Prague's cobblestone streets as well as ones that have some rain resistance.
+A long, flowy skirt is a classy addition for evenings out, and it takes up little room in a suitcase.
+It would also be wise to pack an umbrella or buy one when you arrive.